hippospace/tutorial-lending/README.md

 Now, above might seem a bit weird: in an ordinary lending protocol, there can be hundreds of thousands of users and we usually use indexer data and off-chain scripts to identify the set of users that are eligible for liquidation.
 Why would anyone want to write that code in the smart contract itself?
-It would be way to expensive to execute anyway!
+It would be way too expensive to execute anyway!

 Well, the function above would be very expensive indeed, unless it is run in simulation mode.
 We have recently introduced the